MmakolaMC/MmakolaMC/README.md

 - 👋 Hi, I’m @MmakolaMC
-- 👀 I’m interested in being a Quant!
-- 🌱 I’m currently learning AI
-- 📫 How to reach me ...

 <!---
 MmakolaMC/MmakolaMC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.